ericjanto/notes-publisher/content/notes/dbs-lecture.md

 - Inclusion dependencies (INDs)
   - Constraints of the form $R[X]\subseteq S[Y]$
     - Where $R,S$ are relations and $X,Y$ are **sequences** of attributes
+      - These sequences are of the same length
       - Q: What are sequences of attributes?
       - A: TODO
   - Semantics
     - $R$ and $S$ satisfy $R[X]\subseteq S[Y]$ if
       - for every $t_1\in R$ there exists $t_2\in S$ such that $\pi_X(t_1)=\pi_Y(t_2)$
     - **Important**: the projection must respect the attributes order
+    - Basically, want the attributes in $X$ of any sub-tuples of $R$ to be among the sub-tuples of $S$ among the attributes of $Y$
+      - Like set containment, hence the inclusion symbol $\subseteq$
   - INDs are *referential constraints*: **link** the contents of one table with the contents of another table
+    - We want some parts of $R$ to be contained in some parts of $S$, where these parts are defined in $X$ and $Y$
   - A *foreign key* constraint is the conjunction of two constraints:
     1. $R[X]\subseteq S[Y]$   (an IND)
     2. $Y$ is a key for $S$   (a key constraint)